mogimog/alx-zero_day/0x03-git/README.md

-this is a secend readme file
+this is 0x001-git dir How to be up to date in git